ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 # F5 BIG-IP overview
 {: #f5_considerations}

 The F5 BIG-IP service (F5 BIG-IP® Virtual Edition) provides intelligent L4-L7 load balancing and traffic management services at a local and global scale, robust network and web application firewall protection, and secure and federated application access.
 You can install more than one instance of this service as needed.
+{: shortdesc}

-This service is available only to instances that are deployed in V1.9 or later.
-The current BIG-IP VE version that is installed is v15.0.0.
+The current BIG-IP VE version that is installed is v15.0.1.
 {:note}

 ## Technical specifications for F5 BIG-IP